sit-2021-int214/010-CheapestElectricCars/01_explore.md

 Original Datasets from: [kaggle](https://www.kaggle.com/kkhandekar/cheapest-electric-cars?fbclid=IwAR0_1it-Db3IslU0N8CIyAZtnZmBqfDQXAeH6h04Z-xnvnfhe4CUeVlgDxk)

 ## Steps
-  1.Define a question
+  1. Define a question
   2. Exploring the dataset from many websites
+  3.
-  3. Loading library and dataset are loaded from files ... which are compiled by…
+  4. Loading library and dataset are loaded from files ... which are compiled by…
-  4. Explore the dataset from the original dataset
+  5. Explore the dataset from the original dataset
   - Delete a unit of data in each row.
   - Change the data type according to the data.
   - Rename columns to have units.